-These poles turn out to be very light and strong due to the durable aluminum alloy of the shaft.
+These poles turn out to be very light and robust due to the shaft’s durable aluminum alloy.
 The locking system is carried out by twisting and is very quick and easy to carry out.
-Anti-shock mechanism reduces stress on knees, thighs, shoulders and back.
+The anti-shock mechanism reduces stress on knees, thighs, shoulders, and back.

 Ergonomic TRD foam handles and adjustable wrist straps.
-They include the anti-shock mechanism , which facilitates the folding of the tip when it comes into contact with the ground.
+They include the anti-shock mechanism, which facilitates the tip’s folding when it comes into contact with the ground.

 Canes trekking carbon fiber

 Each stick weighs 200 g, the equivalent of a mobile phone.
 Made of carbon fiber, these trekking poles are highly resistant to impacts.
 The length, when folded (62 cm), makes both its storage and transport very comfortable.